The Buteyko Breathing Technique

 Symptoms often seen in people with snoring and sleep apnoea include unrefreshed and interrupted sleep, choking or gasping during sleep, heavy breathing interrupted by pauses (apnoea), waking with a snort, feeling like choking or drowning, restless legs and day time fatigue.

-By retraining the breathing pattern with the Buteyko Method, people quickly see a decrease in their symptoms.
+By retraining the breathing pattern with the Buteyko Method, people quickly see a natural decrease in symptoms offering sleep apnoea relief and snoring relief.

 Several clinical trials since 1994 have shown the effectiveness of the Buteyko Method for reducing symptoms and the need for medication.